 Around the time I started on the account, Omar was a hard-charging new agent.
 He’d proposed a new initiative, inviting entrenched sleepers to “come in from the cold” and turn themselves in, in exchange for amnesty.
 His reasoning?
 There had to be at least a few sleepers who wanted to turn their covers into reality, and we might be able to learn enough from the turned sleepers to penetrate the network as a whole.

 The plan was rolled out quietly, and within a week we had a walk-in, a man named Dmitri.
 Said he was a midlevel handler, told us information about the program that corroborated what we knew—handlers like himself were responsible for five sleepers each; he reported to a ringleader who was responsible for five handlers.
 A completely self-contained cell.
 That got our attention, for sure.
 Then came the outrageous claims, the information that was inconsistent with everything we knew to be true, and then he disappeared.
 Dmitri the Dangle, we called him after that.

 That was the end of the program.
 The thought of publicly admitting there were sleepers in the U.S., of admitting our inability to find them, was already barely palatable to Bureau seniors.
 Between that and the potential for Russian manipulation—dangling double agents with false leads—Omar’s plan was roundly criticized, then rejected.
 We’ll be inundated with other Dmitris, they said.
 And with that, Omar’s once-promising career trajectory stalled.
 He fell into obscurity, plugging away, day after day, at a thankless, frustrating, impossible task.

-Karen Cleveland is a former CIA analyst.
-She has master’s degrees from Trinity College Dublin (international peace studies) and Harvard University (public policy).
-Cleveland lives in northern Virginia with her husband and two young sons.
-This is her first novel.
+Karen Cleveland is a former CIA counterterrorism analyst and the New York Times bestselling author of Need to Know and Keep You Close.
+She has master’s degrees from Trinity College Dublin and Harvard University.
+Cleveland lives in North Carolina with her husband and three children.